entropia/tip-toi-reveng/README.md

 	       which segment contains the given position.
 	decode holes <file.gme>...
-	       lists all unknown parts of the file.
+	       lists all unknown parts of the file. decode play <file.gme>
+               interactively play: Enter OIDs, and see what happens.

 It is a Haskell program without dependencies and can be easily compiled on all platforms, using these steps: